PGM Introduction

 • Displaying of PGM local variables at run time and allowing charting of these variables.

-• Can make use of a number of supplied PGM classes, (see Classes).
+• Can make use of a number of supplied PGM classes, (see Predefined Classes).

 • Custom general-purpose functions and classes may be coded.